Ask a Question

 Riding: No riding.

 You will be picked up at Akureyri airport or the bus station in the late afternoon.
 A 30 minute drive will take you to the farmhouse.
-Dinner, briefing and overnight at the farmhouse.
+There you will be lodged at their little guesthouses with a shared bathroom.
+Dinner, briefing of the tour and overnight at the farmhouse.

 Day 2